cncf/glossary/content/en/runtime.md

 In the context of [cloud native](/cloud-native-apps/), _runtime_ generally refers to container runtime.
-A container runtime specifically implements the [Open Container Initiative](https://opencontainers.org/) specification to ensure consistent handling around the ecosystem. and how these images are unpacked, layered, mounted, and executed.
+A container runtime specifically implements the [Open Container Initiative](https://opencontainers.org/) specification to ensure consistent handling around the ecosystem.

 ## Problem it addresses